-At December 31, 2016, 50.8% of the Group's net debt (in nominal terms) was pegged to fixed interest rates for over a year, while 20% was denominated in a currency other than the euro.
-At December 31, 2016, the net financial debt ratio in Latin American currencies was 13%.
+In nominal terms, as of December 31, 2017, 71.0% of the Group's net financial debt plus commitments was pegged to fixed interest rates for a period greater than one year.
+As of the same date, 17.2% of the Group's net financial debt plus commitments was denominated in a currency other than the euro.

-To illustrate the sensitivity of financial expenses to a change in short-term interest rates at December 31, 2016: (i) a 100 basis points increase in interest rates in all currencies in which Telefónica has a financial position at that date would lead to an increase in financial expenses of 232 million euros for the year ended December 31, 2016, (ii) whereas a 100 basis points decrease in interest rates in all currencies (even if negative interest rates are reached), would lead to a reduction in financial expenses of 201 million euros for the year ended December 31, 2016.
-These calculations were made assuming a constant currency and balance position equivalent to the position at year end taking into account the derivative financial instruments arranged.
+To illustrate the sensitivity of financial expenses to variations in short-term interest rates as of December 31, 2017: (i) a 100 basis points increase in interest rates in all currencies in which Telefónica had a financial position at that date would have led to an increase in financial expenses of 91 million euros, (ii) whereas a 100 basis points decrease in interest rates in all currencies (even if negative rates are reached), would have led to a reduction in financial expenses of 74 million euros, in each case for the year ended December 31, 2017.
+These calculations were made assuming a constant currency and balance position equivalent to the position at that date and taking into account the derivative financial instruments arranged by the Group.

-According to the Group's calculations, the impact on results arising from a 10% depreciation of Latin American currencies against the US dollar and a 10% depreciation of other global currencies against the euro, excluding the pound sterling, would result in exchange losses of 43 million euros for the year ended December 31, 2016, primarily due to the depreciation of the Venezuelan bolívar and, to a lesser extent, the Argentinean peso.
-These calculations were made assuming a constant currency financial position with an impact on profit or loss for the year ended December 31, 2016, including derivative instruments in place.
+According to the Group's calculations, the impact on results and specifically on net exchange differences due to a 10% depreciation of Latin American currencies against the U.S. dollar and a 10% depreciation of the rest of the currencies against the euro would result in exchange losses of 17 million euros for the year ended December 31, 2017, primarily due to the weakening of the Venezuelan bolivar.
+These calculations have been made assuming a constant currency position with an impact on profit or loss as of December 31, 2017, taking into account derivative instruments in place.

-During 2016, Telefónica Brazil represented 24.6% (27.0% in 2015), Telefónica Hispanoamérica represented 23.0% (32.9% in 2015) and Telefónica United Kingdom represented 11.3% (14.6% in 2015) of the operating income before depreciation and amortization (OIBDA) of the Telefónica Group.
+During 2017, Telefónica Brazil represented 25.9% (24.5% in 2016), Telefónica Hispanoamérica represented 21.9% (23.0% in 2016) and Telefónica United Kingdom represented 10.1% (11.3% in 2016) of the operating income before depreciation and amortization ("OIBDA") of the Telefónica Group.

 The Telefónica Group uses a variety of strategies to manage this risk, among others the use of financial derivatives, which themselves are also exposed to risk, including counterparty risk.
-However, the Group's risk management strategies may not achieve the desired effect, which could adversely affect the Group's business, financial condition, results of operations and cash flows.
+However, the Group's risk management strategies may not achieve the desired effect, which could adversely affect the Group's business, financial condition, results of operations and/or cash flows.